drodil/envssh/README.md

 Environment (friendly) SSH client.

 Brings your environment with you to the remote machine including environment variables, configuration files and other.

-**Note: This is very POC implementation and needs a lot of refactoring and more testing!**
+**Note: This is POC implementation and needs a lot of refactoring and more testing!**

 ## Installing